data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 child_counts <-
   child_counts %>%
   filter(
+    # filter all but the All Disabilities category
     `SEA Disability Category` == "All Disabilities",
+    # filter all but the age totals
     `SEA Education Environment` %in% c("Total, Age 3-5", "Total, Age 6-21") )
 ```